After seven dormant years, Spain tiptoes back into house-building

 But while this is a sign of Spaniards' confidence in their recovering economy, construction is unlikely to return to pre-crisis levels, leaving a shortfall in economic activity which has yet to be replaced by any other sector.

-Spanish construction accounts for 5 percent of the country's output compared to 10 percent in the boom years, or an annual shortfall of about 50 billion euros (39 billion pounds), and employs less than half than before the housing crash of 2008, with no quick prospect of a sharp rebound.
+Spanish construction accounts for 5 percent of the country's output compared to 10 percent in the boom years, or an annual shortfall of about 50 billion euros ($62 billion), and employs less than half than before the housing crash of 2008, with no quick prospect of a sharp rebound.

 At the peak of its decade-long building bonanza, Spain was putting up more houses per year than Germany, France and Italy combined.
 This has left a stock of 740,000 unsold new homes, hard to shift as many stand in out-of-town areas like Guadalajara and La Rioja where demand for housing is weak.